BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 ## Phase 3 Deliverables: Analysis & Testing
 *In Phase 3 we performed validation testing for the bonding curve design and created parametric testing notebooks to allow for exploration and modification of key parameters in the system.
 In addition, we brought back into view the ixo use-case to ensure that the design primitive could be utilized to meet the needs of ixo alpha bonds.
 One key customization was that with the prediction market module in ixo’s pilot education use-case, it did not seem feasible or likely at this point for impact investors to participate in making attestations with their bond tokens.
 So, instead of using agent attestations to create a prediction market to adjust the bonding curve for risk, we instead allowed for the alpha signal to be directly “plugged in”, calculated from real test scores from the education pilot.
 This was a perfect example of how the design primitive created, could be customized for the particular use-case.*

-* **3.1 [Alpha belief synthesis](https://github.com/BlockScience/InterchainFoundation/blob/master/private_alpha_synthesis_v2.ipynb)** - This notebook provides a battery of tests that examine the synthesis of private & public alpha belief.

-* **3.2 [ixo Pilot Analysis](https://github.com/BlockScience/InterchainFoundation/blob/master/IXO_Chimple_Pilot_Revised.ipynb)** - This notebook provides a series of experiments & simulations for the ixo pilot implementation of Alpha Bonds.

-* **3.3 [cadCAD Model Files](https://github.com/BlockScience/InterchainFoundation/tree/master/src/sim)** - These files compose the cadCAD simulation.
+* **3.1 [cadCAD Model Files](https://github.com/BlockScience/InterchainFoundation/tree/master/src/sim)** - These files compose the cadCAD simulation.
 Download this if you want to run and play with the simulations locally.

+* **3.2 [Alpha Belief Synthesis](https://github.com/BlockScience/InterchainFoundation/blob/master/private_alpha_synthesis_v2.ipynb)** - This notebook provides a battery of tests that examine the synthesis of private & public alpha belief.

-* **3.4 [Parametric Testing Notebooks](https://github.com/BlockScience/InterchainFoundation/tree/master/parametric_tests)** - Explore Risk-Adjusted Bonding Curves for yourself by modifying key aspects of the system.
+* **3.3 [Parametric Testing Notebooks](https://github.com/BlockScience/InterchainFoundation/tree/master/parametric_tests)** - Explore Risk-Adjusted Bonding Curves for yourself by modifying key aspects of the system.

+* **3.4 [ixo Pilot Analysis](https://github.com/BlockScience/InterchainFoundation/blob/master/IXO_Chimple_Pilot_Revised.ipynb)** - This notebook provides a simulation for the ixo pilot implementation of Alpha Bonds.

 <br>
 <br>